 - Margin and font guidelines should not be changed in the 4-H Career Portfolio.

 - None of the pages in the 4-H Career Portfolio should be placed in plastic sleeves.

 - Each 4-H Career Portfolio should have an Application and Curriculum Form related to the specific Portfolio.
-A 4-H'er can submit two Portfolios in different Curriculum areas but only one trip will be awarded if both portfolios are selected as winners. the 4-H'er must indicated which Curriculum area is their first and second choice on the Application and Curriculum Form.
+A 4-H'er can submit two Portfolios in different curriculum areas but only one trip will be awarded if both portfolios are selected as winners.
+The 4-H member must indicate which curriculum area is their first and second choice on the Application and Curriculum Form.

 - If a 4-H'er submits two record book each book must contain a 4-H story and supporting material related to the curriculum area that Portfolio is applying in.

 - Project Record Books should not be included in the 4-H Career Portfolio.